Always Accountable: Plot

 Daryl attempts to escape his captors with their supplies but discovers their bag includes insulin for a diabetic Tina.
 He returns, demanding Dwight turn over his gun in exchange for the insulin, when the group is attacked by more men in a truck led by Wade (Darin Cooper).
 Wade demands Dwight, Sherry, and Tina return what they took.
-Daryl is able to help them escape, in turn luring one of Wade's men into a walker.
-The walker bites the man in the arm, forcing Wade to cut the man's arm off therefore ending their pursuit.
+Daryl is able to help them escape, in turn luring one of Wade's men named Cam (Matt Lowe) into a walker.
+The walker bites Cam in the left arm, forcing Wade to cut it off therefore ending their pursuit.
 Daryl continues with Dwight, Sherry, and Tina and come to the remains of a greenhouse.
 Tina sees two figures encased in melted glass, but when she tries to examine them, the figures are still re-animated walkers that break free of the glass and kill her.
 Daryl helps the two dispatch the walkers and bury Tina.
 Daryl then considers bringing them to Alexandria, though does not tell them of the location.
 When they agree, he leads them back to his motorcycle, after which Dwight puts Daryl at gunpoint and demands his crossbow and motorcycle.
 Daryl turns them over, and Dwight and Sherry take off.
 Continuing on his own, Daryl finds a fuel truck, with a license plate "PATTY002", nearby, and realizes this was the "Patty" Dwight sought.
 He takes the truck to rejoin his friends.

 The next morning, Abraham scavenges the local area, and finds an abandoned Humvee containing RPGs and a box of cigars, on a bridge.
 Hanging precariously from the bridge is a reanimated soldier with the RPG launcher slung over its shoulder.
 Abraham recklessly manages to get the launcher but nearly at the cost of his own life.
 He returns to the office with his finds, and apologizes to Sasha that he does act without thought, and wants to be a better person with her help.
 Later, he finds a partial Army dress uniform and dons it as he and Sasha set off to meet Daryl.
 They find him with the truck, and the three start to head back to Alexandria, but hear a cry for help over the truck's radio.